 And when the day of Pentecost was fully come, they were all with one accord in one place(Acts 2:1 KJV)

-Thank the Father for the beautiful blessing of the Holy Spirit.
+Thank the Father for the magnificent gift of His Spirit.

 - The Holy Spirit, the Power of God, and the Anointing

 - Christianity and Christianism: A Sober Warning from Judaism

 - The Feast of Pentecost: the problems of Pentecostalism

 - What really happened on the Day of Pentecost?

 - View All Deshen Daily Devotionals